aaron-imbrock/cf-notes/wsl.md

 ```
 ### Reboot your computer

+## Install Ubuntu 20.04 LTS from the Microsoft store page

+[Install Ubuntu 20.04LTS](https://www.microsoft.com/store/apps/9n6svws3rx71)

+Install Ubuntu with a simple username and password.
+Note the password you used.
+Keep it simple.

+### Enable Virtualization in the BIOS
+Skip this part if Ubuntu installed correctly.

-In this section you'll install Ubuntu.
-If you still see an error message upon first load, then Virtualization likely needs to be enabled in the BIOS.
+In the previous section you installed Ubuntu.
+Upon first run of the Ubuntu application, if you saw an error message upon first load, then Virtualization likely needs to be enabled in the BIOS.
+Make sure to Google the error message, of course.

-Have the student install Zoom on their cell phone, start a Zoom meeting with them and make sure audio and video work before leaving Remo.
+If enabling Virtualization in the BIOS is necessary have the student install Zoom on their cell phone, start a Zoom meeting with them and make sure audio and video work before leaving Remo.

 Getting into the BIOS requiring hitting a specific key before the OS starts to boot up.
 You don't have much time so if you miss it just reboot and try again.
 Look for a message on the screen similar to 'Press [F2] to enter BIOS'.
 Something like that.
 It's usually **F2** or **DELETE**.

 Once in the BIOS look for Virtualization under the ADVANCED section.
 Googling 'enable virtualization in /model/ /manufacturer/' is how I go if I can't find it.

-## Install Ubuntu 20.04 LTS from the Microsoft store page

-[Install Ubuntu 20.04LTS](https://www.microsoft.com/store/apps/9n6svws3rx71)

-Install Ubuntu with a simple username and password.
-Note the password you used.
-Keep it simple.

 ## Now in the UBUNTU TERMINAL:
 You have a fresh linux install.
 In a moment we'll install the necessary programs you need to code with but we'll start by updating the system itself.